urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/18 Localization and internalization (I18N and L10N).md

       Describes a variant dialect of a language following the BCP 47 standard extensions extension
       Signals extensions to the local in addition to the language and region.
-        For example, what calendar to use when displaying dates, Gregorian, Arab, Japanese, etc Some static constants
+        For example, what calendar to use when displaying dates, Gregorian, Arab, Japanese, etc. static enum Locale.Category
+    A Locale also captures a "category" that tells whether locale information is meant for UI or text output Contains just two constants
+      DISPLAY, FORMAT
+  Some static constants
     ENGLISH, FRENCH, GERMAN, ITALIAN, JAPANESE, KOREAN, CHINESE, SIMPLIFIED_CHINESE, TRADITIONAL_CHINESE, FRANCE, GERMANY, ITALY, JAPAN, KOREA, UK, US, CANADA